MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 ## Initial setup for a title

 A title is born in the Xbox Developer Portal (XDP) or Windows Dev Center.
-It is assigned a title ID and a product ID and a service configuration ID (SCID).
+This document covers titles born in XDP.
+Titles are assigned a title ID, product ID and a service configuration ID (SCID).

 In this new world, a title or product on its own doesn’t mean anything to Xbox Live.
 Because we must support simultaneous retail and development use of a single title, we must support *instancing* of titles in order to make and maintain the necessary distinctions.
 An instance of a title resides in a sandbox and this is where sandboxes come in.

-In order to create a title, a publisher creates a product group, specifies the genre for the product group, and then creates individual products within it.
+In order to create a title on XDP, a publisher creates a product group, specifies the genre for the product group, and then creates individual products within it.
 (For more details, refer to the XDP documentation.)
 The following diagram illustrates the relationships between a product group, a product, a product instance, and a sandbox.

 Figure 2.
 The relationships between a product group, a product, a product instance, and a sandbox.